General Instructions to Work in the Chem Lab

 - Take only as much chemical as you need.
 Never return unused chemicals to their original bottles.
 Use a separate bottle to avoid contamination.

 - Try not to spill chemicals on the weighing balances.
 They are very sensitive.
-If spill happens accidently, clean it immediately.
+If a spill happens accidentally, clean it immediately.

 - Do not mix unknown chemicals.
 If you have any doubts, consult a chemist.
 Example, remember the big difference between strong bases or acids and concentrated acids or bases!

-- All your chemicals/ sample/ solutions must be labelled appropriately.
+- All your chemicals/ sample/ solutions must be labeled appropriately.